Gibson EB-2

 The Gibson EB-2 is an electric bass guitar model produced by the Gibson Guitar Corporation from 1958 to 1972, with a hiatus from 1962 to 1963.
-When production ceased in 1972, a total of 8017 instruments had been built, with 2102 of them being EB-2D's.
+When production ceased in 1972, a total of 8017 instruments had been built, with 2102 of them being EB-2Ds.
 Willie Moseley, in Vintage Guitar, referred to the bass guitar as possibly "Gibson's biggest bass invention", although it was not a great commercial success, and the Epiphone Rivoli branded version of the model may have sold more copies than the Gibson branded one.